 Patients with a herniated cervical disc (herniated disc in the neck) commonly include symptoms that affect the upper back, neck, shoulder, arms and hands.
 These symptoms include:

-At The Spine and Rehab Group, our herniated disc doctors of NJ recommend a non-surgical approach to treating herniated disc pain.
+At The Spine and Rehab Group, our slipped disc specialists of NJ recommend a non-surgical approach to treat pain.
 Treatment for disc herniations often include:

 Physical Therapy for Herniated Discs – Customized physical therapy treatments for herniated discs created by your team of Herniated Disc Specialists, which include Back Pain Specialists, Interventional Spine Specialists and Physical Therapists.